Loading

 Managing the transition to a multi-stakeholder artificial intelligence governance

-María Belén Abdala - CIPPEC Argentina, Andrés Ortega - Elcano Royal Institute, Julia Pomares - Government of the City of Buenos Aires
+María Belén Abdala - CIPPEC Argentina, Andrés Ortega - Elcano Royal Institute, Julia Pomares - School of Government, Di Tella University

 Towards a Multilateral Consensus on Data Governance